maythe15/MOTH/README.md

 + `password`: The password of the user account
 + `token`: An access token associated with an account
 + `userid` or `id`: An internal unique incremental ID associated with each account
-+ `permissions`: A miscellaneous convenience string.
-This is not used within MOTH itself.
 + `expires`: A unix timestamp at which the associated token expires.
 + `valid`: A boolean stating if the requested resource is valid or not.
 + `deleted`: A boolean stating if the requested resource has been successfuly deleted.